ivanshin/-KAGGLE-Football-Match-Probability-Prediction/README.md

 https://www.kaggle.com/c/football-match-probability-prediction/overview

-This is aproach in this competition
+This is approach in this competition